push-based/cpu-prof/packages/cpu-profiling/docs/trace-profile.md

 ### Sample Events

+If you ever wondered what is the best way to get a CPU profile into DevTools, this is your place.
+The Profile and ProfileChunk events are here to visualize CPU profile chunks into DevTools process threads.

 ```
 /** Sample Event (ph='P') – a sampling profiler event (e.g. CPU sample) */
 export interface SampleEvent extends TraceEventBase {